What is Lead the Cause?

 LTC Student Registration Form

-All adults and students over 18 must also complete a background check.
+All adults over 18 must also complete a background check.
 All forms must be submitted electronically.
 Please find instructions on registration at leadthecause.org/register/ or call 1-866-448-0270 with questions.

 Travel & Lodging